gasparl/neatstats/README.md

 between_vars: all columns for between-subject factors to be included, separated by commas

 within_vars: all columns for within-subject factors to be included, separated by commas

+bf_added: True to include Bayes factors, False to omit them (which makes the test run faster)

 For anova_neat, all parameters have to be given as strings (i.e., in quotes).